© Crown copyright 2019

 1. When you can claim expenses

-You can usually claim out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your theory or driving test at short notice.
+You can usually claim out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancelled your theory test or driving test at short notice.

 ‘Short notice’ means less than 3 clear working days’ notice.
-Sundays and public holidays don’t count as working days.
+Sundays and public holidays do not count as working days.

-Claim within 6 months of the date of your cancelled test or DVSA won’t pay it.
+You have to claim within 6 months of the date of your cancelled test.

-You can’t claim if your test is cancelled because of:
+You cannot claim if your test is cancelled because of:

 - bad weather or poor light